bloc97/Anime4K/README.md

 ### How does FSRCNNX compare to this

-Since it performs poorly (perceptually) compared to other algorithms, it was left out of our visual comparisons.
+Since it performs poorly (perceptually, for anime) compared to other algorithms, it was left out of our visual comparisons.

 ![ComparisonRC](https://raw.githubusercontent.com/bloc97/Anime4K/master/results/Comparisons/FSRCNNX.png)